noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 Sometimes you don't even need more computing power, you just need to run R on some other computer without tying up your machine for hours.
-In any case, consider this.
+In any case, consider this option.
 If you just need to run a task once, and you think you are going to have to spend more than an hour rewriting your code, you might as well use that hour getting a virtual machine set up and never worry about computing power again.

+Cloud resources like Amazon aren't the only way to get more computer power.
+If you're at a university, there are probably high-power computing clusters available to you.
+Depending on your particular set-up, you may need to to run your program in [batch mode](http://stat.ethz.ch/R-manual/R-patched/library/utils/html/BATCH.html) to use such clusters.
+Personally, I think that a cloud-based service like Amazon avoids administrative hassle if you are on a short deadline or have a one-off task, but if you need lots of power regularly, getting in on a local cluster is worthwhile.

-The most user-friendly way to Bioconductor has a [step by step guide](http://bioconductor.org/help/bioconductor-cloud-ami/) to starting an Amazon Web Instance that will allow you to run RStudio from your browser.
+The most user-friendly way to use cloud computing is to set up a server to run RStudio, which can then be accessed by a web browser and works just like it would on your desktop.
+Bioconductor has a [step by step guide](http://bioconductor.org/help/bioconductor-cloud-ami/) to starting an Amazon Web Instance that they've pre-configured this way.
 There are a couple of other useful guides to doing the same thing by [Louis Aslett (including a video)](http://www.louisaslett.com/RStudio_AMI/) and [Karthik Ram](http://inundata.org/2011/03/30/r-ec2-rstudio-server/).
 Read all of